Siege of Béxar: Aftermath

-The siege of Béxar was the longest Texian campaign of the Texas Revolution, and according to Barr, it was "the only major Texian success other than San Jacinto", the latter of which would led to subsequent victory of the Texian conflict and independence.
+The siege of Béxar was the longest Texian campaign of the Texas Revolution, and according to Barr, it was "the only major Texian success other than San Jacinto", the latter of which would lead to subsequent victory of the Texian conflict and independence.
 According to Barr, of the 780 Texians who had participated in some way in the battle, between 30 and 35 were wounded, with 5 or 6 killed.
 Historian Stephen Hardin places the Texian casualties slightly lower, with 4 killed and 14 wounded.
 The losses were spread evenly amongst Texas residents and newcomers from the United States.
 Although some Texians estimated that as many as 300 Mexican soldiers were killed, historians agree that it likely that a total of 150 Mexican soldiers were killed or wounded during the five-day battle.
 About two-thirds of the Mexican casualties came from the infantry units defending the plazas.
 To celebrate their victory, Texian troops threw a fandango on the evening of December 10.
 Governor Henry Smith and the governing council sent a letter to the army, calling the soldiers "invincible" and "the brave sons of Washington and freedom".
 After the war, those who could prove they had participated in this campaign were granted 320 acre of land.
 Eventually, 504 claims were certified.
 At least 79 of the Texians who participated later died at the Battle of the Alamo or the Goliad Massacre, and 90 participated in the final battle of the Texas Revolution, at San Jacinto.
 The Texians confiscated 400 small arms, 20 cannon, and supplies, uniforms, and equipment.
 During the siege, Cos's men had strengthened the Alamo mission, and the Texians chose to concentrate their forces within the Alamo rather than continue to fortify the plazas.